 If a misdiagnosis lawsuit is successful, the plaintiff is entitled to compensation for their pain, suffering, and costs that resulted directly from the misdiagnosis.

 Surgical error is fairly self-explanatory.
-If a patient suffers injury or death because of a preventable error or mistake during surgery, they may be entitled to compensation.
+If a preventable error or mistake during surgery causes injury or death to a patient, they may have a right to compensation.
 The error or mistake must have been the result of the surgeon’s negligence or inattention.

 Every year, thousands of babies are born with internal or external abnormalities known as birth defects.
 These defects vary in terms of severity, and at their worst can drastically impair a child’s ability to function and develop.